 Jill moved to Nova Scotia from Ontario in 2010, and started working for the province.
 Then she did another unconventional thing and left to become a co-founder of Neothermal Energy Storage on a mission to provide a warm home with a lighter heating bill.

-Louis Desgrosseilliers is a multidisciplinary heat storage expert and inventor, holding PhD and master’s degrees in Mechanical Engineering from Dalhousie University and a bachelor’s degree in Chemical Engineering from the University of Waterloo.
+Louis Desgrosseilliers was born in North Bay, Ontario.
+He is a multidisciplinary heat storage expert and inventor, holding PhD and master’s degrees in Mechanical Engineering from Dalhousie University and a bachelor’s degree in Chemical Engineering from the University of Waterloo.
 Neothermal’s proprietary heat storage cell technology resulted from Louis’ NSERC-supported PhD research, from which he graduated in Fall 2016.
 Louis is passionate about promoting social and environmental well-being by developing an accessible cost and energy efficient indoor heating technology that the market has never seen before.

 Louis likes to run and bike when he has the time, and once biked 88 km in one day from Burlington to Waterloo just for the heck of it.